 United States Senate

 Jacky Rosen defeated Dean Heller, who was against proposals to address climate change in Congress.
 Jacky Rosen has stated she supports efforts to reduce the pollution causing climate change.
 Heller had voted against acknowledging climate change as real.
-Catherine Cortez Masto, who is an advocate for clean energy jobs for Nevada and fighting climate change, won the open seat in 2016 and now represents Nevada with a positive stance towards solving climate change.
+Catherine Cortez Masto, who is an advocate for clean energy jobs for Nevada and fighting climate change, won Nevada's other seat in 2016 and now represents Nevada with a positive stance towards solving climate change.
 Republican candidate Joe Heck, who denies climate change is a problem that needs to be addressed, lost in 2016.

 District 1: Dina Titus is the incumbent representative in District 1, and she is an advocate for alternative energy in Nevada.
 She is a supporter of policies designed to reduce climate change.
 Mary Perry was her opponent in 2016 - Mary Perry does NOT support regulating greenhouse gas emissions to reduce climate change.
 Mary Perry's campaign website indicates she is for reducing regulation on the fossil fuel industry and is against climate change efforts in Congress.

 District 2: Mark Amodei is the incumbent representative in this district, and he has adopted the position that the science on climate change is unclear.
-He is against federal involvement in fighting climate change.
+He has stood against federal involvement in fighting climate change.
 In recent years, he has indicated more openness to 'study' and allow science to continue its work on climate.
 However, Amodei has a history of climate denial and standing against progress on the issue.